-Our goal is to build the iconic professional services organisation by delivering distinctive client service through the quality of our people.
-Our talent strategy is designed to help our people reach their full potential by providing opportunities for them to continuously develop their leadership skills, grow their careers and deliver consistently extraordinary results for clients.
+Our talent strategy is designed around helping our People reach their full potential by providing numerous opportunities for them to continuously develop their leadership skills, grow their careers and deliver consistently extraordinary results for our clients.

-In FY17, we ran Reflect Development Centres for our Senior Associate 2 population, Career Development Centres for our Managers, Senior Managers and Directors, designed around the PwC Professional attributes, the Orion Executive Coaching Programme for Senior Managers and Directors in collaboration with PwC's Executive Coaching Centre of Excellence, and a series of individual Career Development Conversations with all newly promoted Managers up.
-In addition, 4 of our Senior Managers participated in the MyWay Global Key Talent Programme and 20 of our Senior Associates participated in the Altitude Global Key Talent Programme, both of which aim to develop future leaders through high-impact developmental interventions, personal coaching and networking with colleagues from numerous PwC territories.
+In FY18, we ran "Reflect Development Centres" for Senior Associates 2 and newly promoted Managers, "Career Development Centres" for Managers, Senior Managers and Directors, the "Orion Executive Coaching Programme" for Senior Managers and Directors and a series of individual "Career Development Conversations" with all newly promoted Managers up.

+In the realm of "Global Key Talent Programmes", 4 of our Senior Managers participated in the "MyWay" programme and 20 of our Senior Associates participated in the "Altitude" programme, both of which aim to develop future leaders through high-impact developmental interventions, personal coaching and networking with colleagues from other PwC territories.